-10 Best Switch Horse-Riding Games - Gameranx
+12 Best Switch Horse-Riding Games - Gameranx

 Release Date: March 2017

-The Legend of Zelda: Breath of the Wild is truly an iconic game, maybe one of the most iconic of the modern era.
-It was game of the year (by a landslide as well might we add), and another game that hit the world like a gaming meteor.
-It has since gone on to be one of the biggest selling games of all time and is considered one of the greatest video games in history – that’s a couple of impressive accolades to be laden with.
-The Zelda franchise is known across the world, but Breath of the Wild took this brilliant and magical world and enhanced it by moving it into this cinematic and graphic-heavy new era, it’s well worthy of the top spot in this best Switch horse-riding games.
+The Legend of Zelda: Breath of the Wild is one of the most iconic games of the modern era.
+It was named Game of the Year (by a landslide), and it hit the world like a gaming meteor.
+It has since gone on to be one of the best-selling games of all time and is considered one of the greatest video games in history.
+The Zelda franchise is known across the world, but Breath of the Wild took this brilliant and magical world and enhanced it by moving it into this cinematic and graphic-heavy new era.
+It’s well worthy of the top spot in this best Switch horse-riding games, although if you’d prefer a bear or motorcycle to shake things up, those are also possible.